How much can you get for selling your car?

 Writing An Advert

 Highlight the key features of the car without exaggerating it.
 Clearly mention the car details like year of manufacture, registration, trim level but avoid jargon that makes no sense.
 If the car is red or blue then use this commonly used descriptions instead of what the manufacturer used to describe it.
-If the car has leather seats, alloy wheels, parking sensors or automatic features which are key selling points mention it.
+If the car has leather seats, alloy wheels, unique number plate, parking sensors or automatic features which are key selling points mention it.
 Include details about past owners and tax and MOT information.
 Keep the advert as simple and concise as possible.

 Preparing Your Car For Sale